 One thing I learned the hard way is that any existing reservations won’t update with your new status without manual intervention.
 So if you’ve made any reservations before your status is upgraded, make sure you call and have them remove your Honors number and then put it back in your reservation, so the Diamond status shows correctly.

 Hilton Aspire $250 airline fee credit

 Just for having the Hilton Honors Aspire Card you receive a $250 airline fee credit every calendar year.
 This follows a strict calendar year definition, meaning you get one credit through December 31, and then another credit as of January 1 of the following year.

-You have to specifically designate an airline at this link on which you want this credit to apply (if you’re an existing cardmember you need to do this in January of each year), with the choice between Alaska, American, Delta, Frontier, Hawaiian, JetBlue, Spirit, Southwest, and United.
+You have to specifically designate an airline on which you want this credit to apply (if you’re an existing cardmember you need to do this in January of each year), with the choice between Alaska, American, Delta, Frontier, Hawaiian, JetBlue, Southwest, Spirit, and United.